 Dental abnormalities are also common with FHS and it is of extreme importance that you should discuss your child’s background before any treatment starts.
 Dental anomalies may also occur including extra (supernumerary) teeth, delayed loss of primary (“baby”) teeth, abnormally small teeth (microdontia), and malocclusion, a condition in which the upper teeth are improperly positioned in relation to the lower teeth.

-Other conditions that have been reported in individuals with FHS include Coeliac disease, congenital heart defects, mild underactivity of the thyroid (hypothyroidism), and, in adulthood, high blood pressure (hypertension).
+Other disorders that have been reported in individuals with FHS include Coeliac disease, congenital heart defects, underactivity of the thyroid (hypothyroidism), and, in adulthood, high blood pressure (hypertension) and depression.

 Floating-Harbor syndrome is caused by a mutation in the SRCAP gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.